August 29, 2025

 Often called the “Capital of the North,” Francistown has a long history as a center for mining and trade.
 Its strategic position offers a different set of logistical benefits.

-A manufacturing operation focused on serving Central and Southern Africa beyond the immediate SACU region may find Francistown’s location more strategically aligned.
+A manufacturing operation focused on serving Central and Southern Africa beyond the immediate SACU region may find Francistown’s location a more strategic fit.

 Infrastructure and Utility Access

-Manufacturing solar modules is a sophisticated operation that demands consistent, high-quality utilities.
-Any interruption in power or water can lead to costly production halts.
+Solar module manufacturing is a sophisticated operation that demands consistent, high-quality utilities, as any interruption in power or water can lead to costly production halts.

-While the national providers – Botswana Power Corporation (BPC) and Water Utilities Corporation (WUC) – service the entire country, the quality and reliability of services can differ between the established industrial areas in each city.
+While national providers—Botswana Power Corporation (BPC) and Water Utilities Corporation (WUC)—service the entire country, the quality and reliability of services can differ between the established industrial areas of each city.

-Power Stability: As the capital, Gaborone generally benefits from a highly stable electrical grid within its designated industrial zones, such as the Botswana Innovation Hub and areas governed by the Special Economic Zones Authority (SEZA).
-Francistown’s grid is also robust, with proximity to the Morupule Power Station, but investors should conduct due diligence on the specific industrial park they are considering.
+• Power Stability: As the capital, Gaborone generally benefits from a highly stable electrical grid within its designated industrial zones, such as the Botswana Innovation Hub and areas governed by the Special Economic Zones Authority (SEZA).
+Francistown’s grid is also robust, with proximity to the Morupule Power Station, but investors should carefully evaluate the specific industrial park they are considering.

-A critical planning step involves auditing a specific site’s utility capacity against the factory’s projected needs.
-Understanding the factory building requirements early on prevents costly retrofits and operational delays.
+Auditing a specific site’s utility capacity against the factory’s projected needs is a critical planning step, as understanding these requirements early on prevents costly retrofits and operational delays.

 Labor Pool and Skills Availability

-A factory’s success hinges on its people.
-The availability of skilled, semi-skilled, and managerial talent is a decisive factor in site selection.
+A factory’s success hinges on its people, making the availability of skilled, semi-skilled, and managerial talent a decisive factor in site selection.

 Gaborone: Access to Professional and Administrative Talent